Stowe, Vermont: History

-The indigenous people who lived in the area now called Vermont were primarily Abenaki, who spoke Algonquian were forced outside by strategies of displacement after primarily British settlers flooded into the area after the French and Indian War.
-They were the original inhabitants of Stowe.
+The indigenous people who lived in the area now called Vermont were primarily Abenaki, who spoke Algonquian.
+They were forced aside by strategies of displacement after primarily British settlers flooded into the area after the French and Indian War.
+There are no surviving names from the original language, which was most likely Mahican, an Algonquian dialect akin to Abenaki.

 Stowe was chartered on June 8, 1763, by Royal Governor Benning Wentworth of the Province of New Hampshire.
-Grantor Benning Wentworth named Glastonbury Mountain in 1761 for Glastonbury, Somerset, in England.Glastenbury was called by the local people as "the site where four winds meet," according to Vermont folklorist Joe Citro.
-This allegation appears to be baseless, part of the accumulation of mythology surrounding a location where odd events and inexplicable disappearances have long been reported.
-There are no surviving names from the original language, which was most likely Mahican, an Algonquian dialect akin to Abenaki in this case.
+Vermont became a U.S. state in 1791.
+Two years later more settlers arrived in Stowe.
+By the turn of the nineteenth century, the majority of the town's property had been sold, and its population had risen to 316.

-Vermont did not become a U.S. state until 28 years later, in 1791.
-As such, despite Stowe being established as a town in 1763, it was in 1793 that more settlers arrived, two years after Vermont joined the original thirteen of the United States of America.
-By the turn of the nineteenth century, the majority of Stowe's property had been sold.
-The town's population had risen to 316 at this time.
 Stowe's early years were dominated by the farm and lumber industries.
 Over 75 percent of the land in Stowe and most of Vermont used to be open terrain cleared by lumber production and used for agriculture, particularly sheep farming.
-In those days, up to 8,000 sheep grazed the Stowe hills and valleys.
+In those days, up to 8000 sheep grazed the Stowe hills and valleys.

 Stowe's agricultural fortunes changed alongside those of the rest of New England.
 Most of Vermont eventually switched from sheep to dairy farms, with more than 100 farms in Stowe alone.
 Only nine of these farms are still operational today.
 This move allowed 75 percent of the cleared area to reforest over time.

-Unlike much of the rest of Vermont, Stowe's past was not centred solely on agriculture.
-Stowe had become a well-known summer resort by the mid-nineteenth century, thanks to its mountain scenery.
+Unlike much of the rest of Vermont, Stowe's past was not centered solely on agriculture.
+It had become a well-known summer resort by the mid-nineteenth century, thanks to its mountain scenery.